marklogic/flux/docs/common-options.md

 ## Viewing a stacktrace

-When a command fails, NT will stop execution of the command and display an error message.
+When a command fails, Flux will stop execution of the command and display an error message.
 If you wish to see the underlying stacktrace associated with the error, run the command with the `--stacktrace` option included.
 This is included primarily for debugging purposes, as the stacktrace may be fairly long with only a small portion of it potentially being helpful.
-The initial error message displayed by NT is intended to be as helpful as possible.
+The initial error message displayed by Flux is intended to be as helpful as possible.